ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificate (see {{identifier-authorization}}).
 If the client fails to complete the required actions before the "expires" time, then the server SHOULD change the status of the order to "invalid" and MAY delete the order resource.
-Clients SHOULD NOT make any assumptions about the sort order of "identifiers" or "authorizations" elements in the returned order object.
+Clients MUST NOT make any assumptions about the sort order of "identifiers" or "authorizations" elements in the returned order object.

 Once the client believes it has fulfilled the server's requirements, it should